Gauranggupta2323/ThalsmicAI/README.md

-# ThalAI Bridge Lite
+# ThalsmicAI

 A modern healthcare application focused on blood donation and transfusion management, built with Next.js and powered by generative AI for personalized user experiences.

 ## 🩸 Overview

-ThalAI Bridge Lite is a simplified healthcare platform that connects patients, blood donors, and healthcare providers.
+ThalsmicAI is a simplified healthcare platform that connects patients, blood donors, and healthcare providers.
 The application leverages AI to provide personalized onboarding experiences and health tips based on user roles.

 ## ✨ Core Features